 Heather Thompson, Ph.D.
 LCSW

 Heather Thompson earned her Ph.D. in Marriage and Family Therapy and MSW in Social Work from the Florida State University in Tallahassee.
-She taught as an Adjunct Professor in 2013 at Florida Agricultural & Mechanical University after the completion of her Ph.D. in 2013.
-She has over seven years of experience in the child welfare system in Florida, working in a range of roles from a front line staff to an administrator at the lead child welfare agency of North Florida.
+She taught as an Adjunct Professor at Florida Agricultural & Mechanical University after the completion of her Ph.D.
+She has several years of experience in the child welfare system in Florida, working in a range of roles from a front line staff to an administrator at the lead child welfare agency of North Florida.
 Additionally, as a Licensed Clinical Social Worker, Dr. Thompson has provided counseling services, including individual, couple and family counseling, as well as parenting interventions to at-risk families involved in the foster care and juvenile justice systems.
-Her area of research expertise is in child welfare, specifically identifying protective factors for adolescents in long-term foster care.
+She is also a Qualified Supervisor for registered interns in Social Work and Marriage and Family Therapy.
+Her area of research expertise is in child welfare, specifically identifying protective factors for adolescents and their families in long-term foster care.
 Her secondary area of research focuses on identifying best practices for child welfare professionals.